-- 4.46 Whilst I do not consider it conceivable that the decision maker would ever consider it appropriate to decline a consent application required for the ongoing operation of the TPS, obviously when the consent comes up for renewal, I consider it is appropriate Council has the ability to seek further fine tuning and or alteration of the activities that contribute to the operation of the TPS considering the circumstances that exist at that point in time.
-I also consider it is possible and practical that the environmental effects of the TPS at that point could be effectively managed through standards, terms and conditions on the consent. - 4.47 In my opinion these circumstances are the very circumstances that the controlled activity status is intended to provide for. - 4.48 As I noted above, takes of water which comply with the core allocations established in the One Plan are a controlled activity within the One Plan under Rule 15-5.
+- could be effectively managed through standards, terms and conditions on the consent. - 4.47 In my opinion these circumstances are the very circumstances that the controlled activity status is intended to provide for. - 4.48 As I noted above, takes of water which comply with the core allocations established in the One Plan are a controlled activity within the One Plan under Rule 15-5.
 This core allocation block is set after existing takes for hydroelectricity generation have been excluded.
 I consider it appropriate that the same approach should be extended to those hydroelectricity generation takes that are accorded a similar priority in the One Plan policy framework.
-It would be appropriate for control to be reserved over the same matters set out in Rule 15-5 for water takes complying with core allocations. - 4.49 I also note that water takes for new hydroelectricity generation schemes would often be non-complying activities under the Proposed One Plan because the quantities of water required are likely to exceed the specified core allocation flows, even though much of the water taken may be returned to the catchment further downstream.

-- 4.50 I consider that such a policy approach is inconsistent with the emphasis being placed on renewable energy and the specific provisions included in section 7 of the RMA to have regard to be benefits to be derived from the use and development of renewable energy.
-In addition, it does not take account of the water that is returned to the river following the generation of electricity. - 4.51 The taking of water for new hydroelectricity generation schemes should, in my opinion, be considered as discretionary activities.
+It would be appropriate for control to be reserved over the same matters set out in Rule 15-5 for water takes complying with core allocations. - 4.49 I also note that water takes for new hydroelectricity generation schemes would often be non-complying activities under the Proposed One Plan because the quantities of water required are likely to exceed the specified core allocation flows, even though much of the water taken may be returned to the catchment further downstream. - 4.50 I consider that such a policy approach is inconsistent with the emphasis being placed on renewable energy and the specific provisions included in section 7 of the RMA to have regard to be benefits to be derived from the use and development of renewable energy.
+In addition, it does not take account of the water that is returned to the river following the generation of electricity. - 4.51 In my opinion, the taking of water for new hydroelectricity generation schemes should be considered as discretionary activities.
 The effects of the activity on other users, water quality and water flow could be readily considered through an application for discretionary consent and appropriate conditions applied to ensure minimum flows are met where necessary. - 4.52 I discuss below the specific rules (and associated policies as appropriate) in each One Plan chapter.